The Juke Dukes crank the Mojo dial to 12! Each groove they lay down cements the foundation of this energetic classic rock and blues band.

 Drummer Dave Koslosky began playing percussion in the elementary honors school band in 6th grade.
 He soon began taking private lessons from a well-known Detroit area percussionist in the early 70s.
 These lessons provided a good foundation on all percussion instruments such as xylophone and tympani.
 In Junior High school he started playing the drums, influenced by the big band jazz drummers Buddy Rich, Gene Krupa and Stan Levy.
 Although, Dave has been out of the music scene for a while he is excited to be back and part of the “Juke Dukes” – the real deal when it comes to blues!

 Bassist / Guitarist Mike Robbins bought his first guitar at age 11 and started his first band at 13.
-Heavily influenced initially by the rock and blues guitar and bass heroes of that era, his range of influences steadily grew to include jazz, Motown and R&B while remaining firmly planted in the blues.
+Heavily influenced initially by the rock, blues and Motown guitar and bass heroes of that era (Jamerson, Babbitt, Dunn, Graham, Bruce, Cox) his range of influences steadily grew to include jazz and fusion while remaining firmly planted in the blues.
+Also the amp technician for the band.

 The Juke Dukes are excited to welcome special guest Steve Blackburn.
 Former front man for the Kenny Parker Project, Steve has fronted the most popular blues bands in the Metro Detroit area.